cvframeiq/Course_Project/README.md

-# Visual Question Answering (VQA) using OpenRouter API
+# Medical Image Analysis System using OpenRouter API

-This project is a simple web application that allows users to upload an image and ask natural language questions about it.
+This project is a simple web application that allows users to upload an medical image and ask natural language questions about it.
 The system uses OpenRouter's GPT-4o Vision model to generate intelligent answers based on the visual content.

 ---

 ## Features

-- Upload any image through the web interface
+- Upload any medical image through the web interface
 - Ask natural language questions about the image
 - Get accurate visual answers powered by GPT-4o (Vision)
 - Display the image along with the question and model's answer